-ODEQ and the Ottawa County Health Department, in conjunction with the Oklahoma State Department of Health, have implemented a variety of institutional controls.
-ODEQ placed deed notices and easements on properties acquired via the OU4 buyouts.
-ODEQ establishes deed notices and easements in areas under state jurisdiction where source materials are covered on site.
+ODEQ and the Ottawa County Health

+Department, in conjunction with the

+Oklahoma State Department of Health,

+have implemented a variety of institutional

+controls.
+ODEQ placed deed notices and

+easements on properties acquired via the

+OU4 buyouts.
+ODEQ establishes deed

+notices and easements in areas under state

+jurisdiction where source materials are

+covered on site.

 There are currently some tribal properties where remedial action has been completed but the waste was covered and left in place, which lack institutional controls.
 To address the need for institutional controls on these properties, EPA identified the Site on the Superfund Task Force List of "Superfund Sites Targeted for Immediate, Intense Action" in July 2018.

-One of the objectives identified is to develop and institute a short-term and longterm strategy with BIA and the Quapaw Nation to implement institutional controls to protect cleanup and ensure long-term stewardship.
+One of the objectives identified is to develop and institute a short-term and long-term strategy with BIA and the Quapaw Nation to implement institutional controls to protect cleanup and ensure long-term stewardship.
 Indian-owned property is managed by the U.S. Department of the Interior as trustee.

 Over the past year, the short-term strategy for institutional controls on tribal properties has been developed and implemented.
-The first conservation easement restricting land use on a remediated Indian-owned property was recorded with the BIA Land.
-Title and Records Office on December 7, 2018.
+The first conservation easement restricting land use on a remediated Indian-owned property was recorded with the BIA Land, Title and Records Office on December 7.
+2018.
 This marks the first time where BIA, in partnership with EPA and a tribal nation, has recorded land use restrictions on tribal restricted property at a Superfund site.
-In the long term, the Quapaw Nation is seeking the authority to directly implement land use controls on tribal trust and restricted properties.
-In 2019, BIA, the Quapaw Nation and EPA will work together on recording conservation easements at three other Indian-owned properties at the Site.
+In early 2019, BIA, the Quapaw Nation and EPA worked together to record conservation easements at three other tribally-owned properties at the Site.
+To strengthen institutional controls on Quapaw Nation tribal trust and restricted properties, more recently the Quapaw Nation developed the Tribal Conservation Easement Enforcement Act.
+Once the act becomes law, the law will establish enforceable components within conservation easements recorded on Quapaw Nation tribal trust and restricted properties.

 Table 3.
 Institutional Controls (ICs) in Place or Planned Location/Area IC Applied IC Objective IC Instrument Responsible Organization Current Status Covered mining waste Restrict future use of the property to protect the cover.
-Deed Notice and Easement ODEQ EPA Quapaw Nation and BIA 1 Ongoing On-site repositories Restrict future use of the property to protect the engineered containment system.
+Deed Notice and Easement ODEQ EPA Quapaw Nation and BIA Ongoing On-site repositories Restrict future use of the property to protect the engineered containment system.
 Deed Notice and Easement ODEQ EPA Deed notices filed on three subsidence area repositories, one consolidation area and the Central Mill Repository Property acquired via voluntary relocation Restrict future use of the property to prevent human exposure to contamination.
 Deed Notice and Easement ODEQ Controls in effect until area is safe for reuse Deed notices have been filed Shallow groundwater Protect the integrity of the Roubidoux Aquifer and ensure Boone Aquifer wells for domestic and potable use do not exceed MCLs for toxic metals.
 Oklahoma Water Quality Standard ODEQ In place

-1 For property where the U.S. Department of the Interior is the trustee, institutional controls are being developed by the Quapaw Nation and recorded by BIA as appropriate.
+&lt;sup>1 For property where the U.S. Department of the Interior is the trustee, institutional controls are being developed by the Quapaw Nation and recorded by BIA as appropriate.